 An apathetic person would ignore the person drowning in the river.
 They would be indifferent and emotionless.

-A sympathetic person would think of how they’ve escaped their own emotional rivers.
+A sympathetic person would think of how they’ve escaped their own emotional drivers.
 They can relate to the feeling of drowning in a river.